bakusivan/risk-auth-service/README.md

 ## Testing

-Recommended!
+### Recommended!

+#### For code-build-test-clean-repeat (with podman) process, use helper scripts in tests/ directory

+use script tests/build_all_test_and_run_app.sh to run all needed steps at once

+OR

-Use containerfiles/pytest to run the tests to get isolated environment for testing Check containerfiles/README.md for more information
+Use containerfiles/pytest to run the tests to get isolated containerized environment for testing Check containerfiles/README.md for more information

 Not recommended!